alloba/kaleidoscope/README.md

 The S3 bucket that is used as a media file source and the credentials used to access it can be changed via property files.
 The ones stored there currently have read-only access to the bucket.
+I've decided that public access to those files is allowable, so the key gets to stay.

-Deployment is fully described by the architecture files and the GitLab CI file in the project.
+Deployment is fully described by the architecture files and the GitHub CI file in the project.
-Cloudformation is used to define AWS components (just S3 buckets with permissions, really), and publicly hosted GitLab runners are used to handle actual execution.
-AWS credentials are stored encrypted in GitLab.
+Cloudformation is used to define AWS components (just S3 buckets with permissions, really), and publicly hosted GitHub runners are used to handle actual execution.
+AWS credentials are stored encrypted in GitHub.

 **Note**: The S3 buckets and deployment to them is defined in this project, but the proper DNS routing is not.
 So with no tweaking, the cloudformation files here will leave you with the ability to use a standard S3 link to get to the website, and nothing more.